LiterateInk/WebRestaw/README.md

 [WebResto](https://www.web-resto.fr/) is a software to manage access to catering facilities and/or establishment using badges.
-It also includes a web portal for consulting balances, online payment and direct booking by families themselves. to learn more about WebResto on IANORD website.
+It also includes a web portal for consulting balances, online payment and direct booking by families themselves.

 WebRestaw is a simple wrapper around [WebResto](https://ianord.fr/logiciel/webresto-2/) internal API.

 > [!NOTE]